 Security Guard work falls into two broad categories:

 A) Guarding A Specific Location

 Security Guards can perform a wide variety of tasks.
 Some clients may only need a guard to do a few simple things throughout the course of a shift, and other clients may want a whole list of things to be done every hour.
-Every client, and every site, is a little bit different.
+Every site and every situation is a little bit different.
 Have a look at this list:

-With such a variety of security concerns, there are also a variety of possible solutions a client may want:
+With such a variety of security concerns, there are also a variety of solutions:

 Duties Of An On-Site Security Guard

 Some clients will provide a specific and detailed list of duties for guards, whereas other clients may trust the guards to determine how to best keep their site safe and secure.
 In any case, you will know what your specific duties are for any site by reading the "post orders".